yishn/Blackroom/README.md

 <img src="logo.png" width="100" height="100">

+A buttery smooth lightbox image viewer for the desktop.

 Remember those lightboxes that were all the hype in 2005?
 Ever wished you can preview image files in a lightbox on your desktop?
 Look no more!
-Blackroom is a buttery smooth lightbox image viewer for Windows and Mac.
 [Download the latest version](https://github.com/yishn/Blackroom/releases/).

 ![Screenshot](screenshot.png)